Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Experimental Analysis

 \subsection{Discussion}

-To pursue our experimental analysis, we propose a discussion on the nature of $\tilde{m}_i$, on the role of $\lambda$ to balance node proximity and influence, and on some limits and openings of our work.
+To complete our experimental analysis, we propose a discussion on the nature of $\tilde{m}_i$, on the role of $\lambda$ to balance node proximity and influence, and on some extensions of our approach.